mrweber2/gen-subtyping-data/README.md

 Runs genMutModel.py on all TSVs/VCFs in current directory.

+Needs to be edited for more general usage.
+Will update soon.

 ## sample_individuals.py

 Parses out random 100 donors from population mutation file from ICGC